whily/yalo/README.md

 ### Bochs

-Go to the root directory of the source code, where script `run-bochs` is located.
-Run the script and select *6* to proceed emulation.
+Go to the root directory of the source code, where script `run-bochs` and `debug-bochs` are located.
+Run the scripts and select *6* to proceed emulation.
+The difference between `run-bochs` and `debug-bochs` is that after selecting *6*, emulation starts directly for `run-bochs`; while for `debug-bochs`, emulator pauses before BIOS, and one needs to type `c` in the debugger window to continue the emulation.

-On Mac OS X, it might be possible that Bochs debugger automatically pause the emulation.
-If that is the case, simply type `c` to continue the emulation.

 ### QEMU

-Similar to Bochs, go to the root directory of the source code, where script `run-qemu` or `debug-qemu` is located.
+Similar to Bochs, go to the root directory of the source code, where script `run-qemu` and `debug-qemu` are located.

 In both `run-qemu` and `debug-qemu`, QEMU monitor is redirectted to stdio (via argument `-monitor stdio`).
 Script `run-qemu` will start